Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Introduction

 To investigate the potential of hybrid RCs for the novel example of NLON prediction and control --- where the ground-truth dynamics is more complex, or the expert model is further from the true system than in previous work\cite{pathak2018hybrid} --- we evaluated their performance on two tasks: \textbf{parameter error} and \textbf{residual physics}. \begin{itemize} \item Parameter error, the first, simpler, task tests how well a hybrid RC predicts the trajectory of a network of standard Kuramoto oscillators, when the parameters in the hybrid RC model do not correctly match the parameters of the ground truth model.
 This follows the previous evaluation but with the Kuramoto oscillator network replacing the Lorenz system \cite{pathak2018hybrid}.
 The test is run across a range of hyperparameters to assess performance robustness to tuning, and across three qualitatively different dynamical regimes. \item Residual physics, our second task, is more challenging.
 We measure the short term prediction performance of the hybrid RC when the hybrid RC uses a simpler model than the ground truth.
 This is intended to mimic real-world examples where the complex interactions of an oscillating system are unknown.
 In these examples a simpler, approximate model, is often used, but even small non-linear terms can quickly make predictions inaccurate.
 Our interest is in whether the reservoir component of the hybrid RC can compensate for the over-simplification of the model. \end{itemize}

-In our particular implementation, the residual physics is an additional higher harmonic in the coupling term for the ground truth Kuramoto-like system: we give the hybrid RC the standard Kuramoto model without this addition.
+In our implementation, the residual physics is an additional higher harmonic in the coupling term for the ground truth Kuramoto-like system: we give the hybrid RC the standard Kuramoto model without this addition.
 This \textit{bi-harmonic} Kuramoto model \cite{clusella2016minimal} produces behaviors not accessible to the original Kuramoto model.
 For example, when clustering of the oscillators around a phase occurs in the standard Kuramoto model, there is only one cluster; with an extra harmonic term this need not be true.
 The residual physics task aims to replicate realistic control scenarios with incomplete knowledge of the system structure.
 This is an interesting challenge for the hybrid RC since exact knowledge of the ground truth non-linearities has previously been identified as being crucial for Kuramoto oscillator network attractor reconstruction when using the Next Generation Reservoir Computer \cite{gauthier2021next,zhang2023catch}.
-In a similar fashion to the parameter error task, we run this test across a range of hyper parameters, with four qualitatively different dynamical regimes.
-We then use this to inform a demonstrative grid-search optimization process simulating the development of a surrogate model for control applications.
+We run this test across a range of hyper parameters, with four qualitatively different dynamical regimes, using the results to inform a demonstrative grid-search optimization process simulating the development of a surrogate model for control applications.
+Overall, we are not seeking the best method for modeling NLONs \cite{srinivasan2022parallel,li2024higher}, instead, we look to understand if the benefit of the hybrid approach seen in ~\cite{pathak2018hybrid} carries over to application to NLONs and the more realistic residual physics task.